Fold / Unfold | VORSPIEL transmediale 2018 at the design transfer gallery

-Provotypes – provocative prototypes
+Provotypes – provocative prototypes | New Media Studio Class

 The designer as an agent provocateur – provocation as communication

-The term of the “prototype” is a wordplay for provocative prototypes which means to use a prototype in a provocative way as a method to define outstanding questions in research.
+The term of the “provotype” is a wordplay for provocative prototypes which means to use a prototype in a provocative way as a method to define outstanding questions in research.
 The provotype helps us to understand how people handle phenomena they hadn´t questioned before – by confronting them with situations which represent a new experience.
 The difference from other creativity-methods which analyse the views of people relating to future questions is that the provotype allows a tangible and interactive discussion.
 The distinction from a design-prototype consists in the extraordinary and provocative functionality of the provotype which doesn’t have to be transferable to the market but shows new possibilities in applied technology-research.
-The term “provotype” was developed by Preben Morgensen in his paper „Towqrds a Provptyping approach in systems development” in 1992.
+The term “provotype” was developed by Preben Morgensen in his paper „Towards a Provptyping approach in systems development” in 1992.

-Quantified self – The measuring of oneself | Studio Class New Media, Winter term 2011/12
+Quantified self – The measuring of oneself | New Media Studio Class 2011

 Hypertension, weight, workout, sleep, mood, diet, sex: the supporters of the Quantified-Self-Movement are interested in all and any activities or bodily functions.
 They summarise their whole life with numbers and statistics.
 They capture the data with special equipment and tools and provide their own data online to share with their community – total self control.